Empire State Aerosciences Museum

 The Empire State Aerosciences Museum (commonly referred to as ESAM) is a non-profit museum which strives to "educate, entertain and excite with experiences in air and space".
 Established in 1984 and chartered by the New York State Department of Education, the museum is located on 27 acre of land on the western perimeter of the Schenectady County Airport in Glenville, New York, United States.

 ESAM sponsors an annual air show at the Schenectady Airport.

+History

+The museum is located on the site of the former General Electric Flight Test Center.

+The museum received an F-15C in August 2024.

+The museum's president, Dan Wilson, was killed in an airplane crash in late July 2025.

 Exhibits

 The museum has a collection of military aircraft outside the main building, in the Agneta Airpark including: